p-iacone88/Regex-Tutorial/gist-template.md

 ([\/\w \.-]*)*
 ```

 Quantifiers are the symbols to define the number of occurrences of the preceding character or group.
-The `*` quantifier is used to signify zero or more, so the proceeding element is allowed to not be present at all, or it can appear as many times as used in what is being tested.
+The `*` quantifier is used to signify zero or more, so the proceeding elements are allowed to not be present at all, or they can appear as many times as used in the string being tested.

 In this case, forward slashes`/`, word characters `\w`, spaces, dots `.`, and hyphens `-` can be used.
 The `* ` means that the URL path can occur many times or not at all due to the variety of URL structures.